pschaus/book_lepl1402/source/part1.rst

     Employee person2 = new Employee();   // not allowed.
 You must use the constructor!

-In our example, the constructor took two parameters "n" and "s" and used them to initialize the instance variables "name" and "salary" of a new "Employee" object.
+In our example, the constructor took two parameters :code:`n` and :code:`s` and used them to initialize the instance variables :code:`name` and :code:`salary` of a new :code:`Employee:code:` object.
 But how does the constructor know which object to initialize?
-Do we have to tell the constructor that the new object is in the variable "person1"?
+Do we have to tell the constructor that the new object is in the variable :code:`person1`?
 Fortunately, it's easier than that.
 The constructor can always access the object being constructed by using the keyword :code:`this`.
-The line
+Therefore, the line

 .. code-block:: java

     this.name = n;

-means that the value of the parameter "n" will be used to initialize the instance variable "name" of the new object.
+means that the instance variable :code:`name` of the new object will be initialized to the value of the parameter variable :code:`n`.
 We could even use the same names for the parameter variables and for the instance variables:

 .. code-block:: java